Ericsson/oss-automatic-bug-assignment/README.md

   * `cd eclipse_jdt/scrap_eclipse_jdt/`: move to the relevant folder;

-  * `crapy crawl eclipse_jdt -o brs.json`: run the Eclipse JDT spider and store the scrapped data into a JSON file.
+  * `scrapy crawl eclipse_jdt -o brs.json`: run the Eclipse JDT spider and store the scrapped data into a JSON file.

 ## Mozilla Firefox